 New Fun Ideas & Traditions

 - The first one, I truly have to say I stole the idea from one of my patients with diabetes a while back, but come to think about it, it works!!
 For a keto kid it’s genius!
 Once your child has come home with a bag full of candy and treats, have them count them with you and put them in a bag for the “Switch Witch” – yes she’s that sweet tooth, sugar eating witch with rotting teeth who’s willing to take your child’s candy and switch them over for a fun toy or surprise that your child will wake up to the next morning! – Tada!
 You have replaced a treat your child cannot eat with a fun surprise of your choosing that your child is sure to love and not miss that candy.
 Feel free to come up with your own Halloween “goblin” that will replace candy for a treat.

-- If the above doesn’t work for you or if it just screams of spoiling your child then have your kids collect the candy and donate the candies to our troops overseas.
+- If the above doesn’t work for you then have your kids collect the candy and donate the candies to our troops overseas.
 Many dental offices will collect candies that your little ones collect.
 Not sure if this includes a discount on your next visit though, hehe.